IvanOmelchenkoIP/BackEnd-Python-Store-Model/README.md

 After that you can launch virtual environment and an the app

+#### Alternative JWT_SECRET_KEY generation

+Python Script in ./config-scripts can be launched to obtain JWT_SECRET_KEY:

+    python ./config-scripts/jwt.py

+The script should print generated key into a console, which can be copied for later use

 ### Dockerfile

 To run Dockerfile use following commands:

     docker-compose build
+    docker-compose up

+#### Lab3 Dockerfile

+To run Dockerfile, *first generate JWT_SECRET_KEY* and *run docker-compose build as following:*

+    docker-compose build --build-arg JWT_SECRET_KEY_VALUE=<your_value>

+Then run docker-compose:

     docker-compose up

 ### Testing